hemantksingh/messup-learn/Infrastructure/Scalability.md

 ## HAProxy

 HAProxy or High Availability proxy is the most popular open source software load balancer that provides high availability for TCP-based services.
-It is written in C and supports SSL, keep-alive and compression.
+It is written in C and supports SSL termination, persistent connections, health checks, compression and more.

 * Fast and lightweight proxy server and load balancer with a small memory footprint and low CPU usage.
   * Haproxy consistently [performs on par or better](https://www.datadoghq.com/blog/monitoring-haproxy-performance-metrics/) in benchmarks against other popular reverse proxies like http-proxy or the Nginx webserver.
 However Nginx [claim](https://www.nginx.com/blog/nginx-and-haproxy-testing-user-experience-in-the-cloud) to be more performant using *latency percentile distribution* as a metric.